Abhinendra2016/BLOCKSHARE-3.0/README.md

 - **Krupansh Desai**
   - Web3Storage Researcher: Conducted in-depth research and contributed insights for the integration of Web3Storage.

-Thank you to each of these contributors for their valuable and dedicated efforts in making Bloch Share a success!
+Thank you to each of these contributors for their valuable and dedicated efforts in making Block Share a success!

 Thank you to all our contributors for their involvement and support!

 ## How to Use
-Follow these steps to set up and run the Bloch Share project on your local machine:
+Follow these steps to set up and run the Block Share project on your local machine:

 1. **Clone the Repository:**
    ```bash